Classic 10 Day Northern Lights Self Drive Tour of the Complete Ring Road of Iceland

 Using your itinerary, you will be able to find many unique locations to stop and admire the deserted nature.
 The two most visited sites in the area, however, you will find beside Egilsstaðir.
 The first is Iceland’s largest forest, Hallormsstaðaskógur, where there are many trails for avid hikers.
 The second is a serene lake called Lagarfljót, said to hold a terrible beast, legends of which far out-date those of the Loch Ness Monster.

-You can visit the Dimmuborgir lava fields, called the 'Dark Fortress' due to the scale and colouration of the rocks in the area; Grjótagjá, a hot-spring cave that was used as a setting in Game of Thrones; the pseudo-craters of Skútustaðagígar; the geothermal areas of Námaskarð; and so on.
+You can visit the Dimmuborgir lava fields, called the 'Dark Fortress' due to the scale and coloration of the rocks in the area; Grjótagjá, a hot-spring cave that was used as a setting in Game of Thrones; the pseudo-craters of Skútustaðagígar; the geothermal areas of Námaskarð; and so on.
 Your itinerary will no doubt be packed.

 If you're still looking for adventure, you could choose to go dogsledding, enjoying the day with a pack of fluffy and friendly huskies on the white planes near the lake.
 You could otherwise go on a thrilling hour-long snowmobiling adventure.

 You will retire again at Mývatn.

 On your eighth day, you will drive over to the capital of the North, Akureyri.
 Before reaching it, you could detour to the coastal town of Húsavík, the surrounding seas of which are renowned for their abundance of marine life.
-You could also visit the magnificent waterfall Goðafoss.

 In Akureyri, there is plenty to do.
 The town has the world’s most northerly botanical gardens, a festive Christmas House, excellent ski slopes, and a geothermally heated pool.